Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 Planning the next two years or so of surgeries helps you see what milestones you will reach, and when.
 You will also have a clear picture of when the end point is.
 That way, you won’t be just dreaming about a better body…you will actually have a plan to get there.

-It’s usually advised to remove loose abdominal skin before an inner thigh lift
+Removing loose abdominal skin before inner thigh skin

-Post-weight loss patients may undergo a belt lipectomy surgery, first, and then, as a second operation, an inner thigh lift.
+Post-weight loss patients may undergo a belt lipectomy surgery, first, and then, an Medial Thighplasty (Inner Thigh Lift) as the next surgery.

 It’s often a big mistake to just get the inner thigh lift.
 Getting a belt lipectomy first helps tighten the thighs since everything gets lifted and tightened during the procedure.
 Skipping the belt lipectomy and going straight to an inner thigh lift means the patient will still have loose skin on the tummy and outer part of the thighs.
-It won’t be as good of a result.
+It won’t be as good of a result as it could be.

 Do I really need to get a belt lipectomy before an inner thigh lift?